Rensselaer Polytechnic Institute

 Don’t be afraid to Fail!
 If you don’t fail and play it safe, you will never grow.
 If you fail, ask for help — if you are willing to put in the work there are lots of classmates, TAs and Faculty willing to help you be successful.

 Try new things and be a life-long learner.
-Attend a lecture at least once a term — take advantage of all that the university life offers from speaker that come of campus as well as time away from your studies to soak in college life at Michigan.
+Attend a lecture at least once a term — take advantage of all that the university life offers from speakers that come to campus as well as time away from your studies to soak in college life at Michigan.
 Take a class that you think might be interesting – Go to a lecture.
 I attended a lecture on an artificial pancreas which motivated me to consider graduate school and research.

 After School, try to make time for a trip/travel/see the world – as you get older you have more money but less time.
 During your time in Ann Arbor, explore the town as there are a lot of non-college things worth trying and doing.